NicolasHug/nicolashug.github.io/_posts/2017-06-16-matrix_facto_3.md

 where $f_{ui}$ is defined by $f_{ui}(p_u, q_i) = (r_{ui} - p_u \cdot
 q_i)^2$.

-So, in order to apply SGD, what we are looking for is the value of the derivative of $f_{ui}$ with respect to any $p_u$ and any $q_i$.
+So, **in order to apply SGD**, what we are looking for is the value of the derivative of $f_{ui}$ with respect to any $p_u$ and any $q_i$.

 - The derivative of $f_{ui}$ with respect to a given vector $p_u$ is given by: